kwestin/dac-purple-teaming-workshop/Integrating-DaC-with-Splunk.md

 2. Select the Root Account Activity rule
 3. In the navigation select Clone
 4. Add your name at the end of the detection- Sample " Root Account Activity[YOUR NAME]"
-5. Modify the severity function so Read Only events are "Medium" severitty from the [templates page](https://github.com/panther-labs/panther-analysis/blob/master/templates/example_rule.py) or below:
+5. Modify the severity function so Read Only events are "Medium" severity:

     ``` python